jorishr/notes-on-javascript/_objects/objects.md

 //console.log(object["city"]);
 console.log(person["city"]); 	//-> "Sant Cugat"
 ```
-Its is easier to use the dot notation BUT that does not work with properties that start with a NUMBER or that contain spaces.
+Its is easier to use the dot notation *but* that does not work with properties that start with a NUMBER or that contain spaces.

 Update key-values pairs can be done in a similar way:
 ```js